webmastersmith/WGU_Cloud_Computing/D337_Internet_of_Things_and_Infrastructure/Internet_of_Things.md

   - Distributed Ledger Technology: technology underpinning blockchain.
 Distributed(every node saves a copy of ledger), lack of central authority.
 Consensus happens with >50%, is trusted decision.
 - **edge processing**
   - a process of data aggregation, manipulation, bandwidth reduction, and other logic directly on an IoT sensor or device
+- **EHR**
+  - electronic health record: persons PII and health records.
 - **End Users**
   - Use the information and applications that are made available by other stakeholders.
+- **Federated**
+  - similar to distributed, but each node has autonomy.
 - **industrial IoT**
   - machines, computers, and people enabling intelligent industrial operations using advanced data analytics for transformational business outcomes
 - **information systems**